Edmund Ruffin: Planter and intellectual

-Pro-slavery activist
+Pro-slavery activism

 Ruffin strongly supported slavery and what he considered the Southern way of life.
 He became increasingly outspoken as sectional hostilities heightened in the 1850s.
 Some called him a Fire Eater because he advocated secession and armed conflict in defense of the South.
 Noting how his audience had changed, he wrote in his diary in January 1859, "I have had more notice taken on my late pamphlet [on slavery] than on anything I ever wrote before."

 In 1859, Ruffin traveled to attend the execution of John Brown at Charles Town, Virginia (now West Virginia), following the abolitionist's abortive slave revolt at Harper's Ferry earlier that year.
 To gain access to the event, Ruffin joined the Virginia Military Institute corps of cadets (from which his son had graduated).
-Wearing a borrowed overcoat and carrying a weapon; the aging, white-haired secessionist marched into Charles Town with the young cadets who had been ordered up from Lexington.
+Wearing a borrowed overcoat and carrying a weapon, the aging, white-haired secessionist marched into Charles Town with the young cadets who had been ordered up from Lexington.
 Ruffin would soon collect several of the pikes captured from Brown and his forces, which had been intended to arm slaves in a general uprising.
 Ruffin sent a pike to each of the governors of the slave-holding states, except Delaware, as proof of violent Northern enmity against the South and slavery.

 In 1860, Ruffin published his book, Anticipations of the Future, to Serve as Lessons for the Present Time.
 Written in the form of letters to the London Times from 1864 to 1870 from a fictional English resident in the United States, he played out the result of the election of Republican candidates in the United States.
 He predicted an American civil war in 1868 that would follow the re-election of President William H. Seward, and predicted that it would ultimately result in a victory for Southern states.
 Although most of his predictions were wrong, Ruffin did correctly predict that the war would start with a Southern attack on Fort Sumter in South Carolina.
+He was also correct on some of the finer details, such as Salmon P. Chase being appointed to the position of Chief Justice of the Supreme Court of the United States.